CPerezRuiz335/giagrad/giagrad/nn/layers/convs/README.md

 used in forward or backpropagation of \_ConvND and \_TransposeND.

-In addition, ConvParams is defined to simplify the definition of every function involved in this module, because convolutions require parameters.
+In addition, ConvParams is defined to simplify the definition of every function involved in this module, because convolutions require a bunch parameters.